dlenski/rsa_ct_kip/README.md

 Fake server
 ===========

-The server (`fakeserver.py`) mimics a "real" RSA CT-KIP server and can be used for interoperability testing with a "real" RSA SecurID client.
+The server (invoked with `python3 -m rsa_ct_kip.fakeserver`) mimics a "real" RSA CT-KIP server and can be used for interoperability testing with a "real" RSA SecurID client.
 It accepts the requests sent by the client software at two different
 paths: `/` for laziness, and `/ctkip/services/CtkipService`